HTTPHeader/ctf-writeups/BlitzCTF 2025/SimpleNote/WRITEUP.md

 ## Obtaining secret values

 For some reason, to edit, show or delete chunks, the program requires that we know a secret value for each entry.
-This can be quite easily obtained, since if the secret is wrong, the program prints us the XOR between the secret and our input.
-Entering 0 will print us the correct value.
+Since the program prints the XOR between our input and the secret if it's wrong, entering 0 will give us the correct value.

 ## Heap leak